iWrote/pix2pix4plateGen/readme.md

 Step 6: Research (a.k.a. intensively google) GAN architectures smarter people have come up with.
 Step 7: Carefully read the paper on pix2pix.
 Step 8: Follow an excellent tensorflow tutorial, translating to pyTorch as you go.
 Regret Step 2.
 Step 9: Try a bunch on things.
+Tweak.
+Rinse.
+Repeat.
 (Longest step.
 See .pptx)
 Step 10: Done.

 #### Solution (see .pptx):